kushyzee/100-days-of-code/log.md

 **Thoughts**: i have been trying to solve a particular problem on codewars for over 2 days but i ran into a bug that i couldn't figure out, so today i signed up on hackerrank.
 I went back to the codewars problem later on and i finally figured out what was wrong with the code

+### Day 55: August 22.
+2022

+**Today's progress**: Completed a frontend mentor challenge

+**Thoughts**: It has been about 2 months since i did any web development using html and css, so today i took up one of the challenges from frontend mentor and solved it.

+***Link(s) to work**: [Github repository](https://github.com/kushyzee/product-preview-card-component/commits/main)